CONSULTATION FEE RANGE

 How to Get a Medical Marijuana Card in New Mexico

-Step 1 – Contact a Physician
+Step 2 – Schedule a Consultation

-The first step to getting a medical marijuana card in the state of New Mexico is to obtain your medical records.
-Next, get a signed physician’s statement from a doctor that is licensed to practice in the state.
+Schedule an appointment with a doctor licensed to practice in New Mexico to get a signed statement.
+You need the physician’s approval as part of the MMJ application process.
 The appointment is usually a straightforward process.
 The doctor will ask you a few questions about your condition to see if medical marijuana is a viable option.

 What if your physician does not approve of MMJ as a medicine?
 In that case, you can book an appointment at one of many clinics and doctor’s offices throughout the state.
 These facilities specialize in medical marijuana consultations.

 Up until recently, only state residents could get a card.
 At that point, you had to provide proof of residency.
-For example, a New Mexico ID, passport, or another photo ID that declares residency (bank statement or utility bill).
+For example, a New Mexico ID, passport, or another photo ID that declared residency (bank statement or utility bill).

 However, in September 2019, New Mexico began to issue cards to non-residents.
 An Arizona resident named Duke Rodriguez became the first non-NM resident to receive a card in the state.
 Two petitioners from Texas also succeeded in their quest.
 All three were able to prove that they needed access to medical marijuana.